v-h-gn/lectures/published/csci_2510/week_03/wednesday/slides.md

 <br>

-## They provide owners with exclusive rights for 20 years!
+## They provide owners with exclusive rights for 15 to 25 years depending on the type of patent (design, utility, pharmaceutical)!

 <br>